phoenixnap/terraform-provider-pnap/docs/data-sources/products.md

 page_title: "phoenixNAP: pnap_products"
 sidebar_current: "docs-pnap-datasource-products"
 description: |-
-  Provides a phoenixNAP product datasource.
+  Provides a phoenixNAP products datasource.
 This can be used to read products.
 ---

 # pnap_products Datasource

-Provides a phoenixNAP product datasource.
+Provides a phoenixNAP products datasource.
 This can be used to read products.